- Difficulty falling asleep?

-- Have difficulty getting back to sleep if you wake?
+- Difficulty getting back to sleep if you wake?

 - Sleep like the dead but don’t wake up feeling refreshed?